Joey Votto Player Props: Reds vs. Braves

 Braves Pitching Rankings (2022)

-- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in the big leagues.
+- Braves pitchers combined to give up 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Smith-Shawver (1-0) gets the starting nod for the Braves, his third of the season.
+- Shuster gets the start for the Braves, his ninth of the season.
+He is 4-2 with a 4.57 ERA and 23 strikeouts through 41 1/3 innings pitched.

-- In his most recent time out on Thursday, June 15, the righty tossed 5 2/3 innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- The lefty's last time out was on Friday, June 16 against the Colorado Rockies, when he went 5 2/3 innings, surrendering one earned run while giving up five hits.

+- The 24-year-old has put up an ERA of 4.57, with 5 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.